Shabiha: Syrian Civil War

 The shabiha are described to wear civilian clothes, trainers and white running shoes and often are taking steroids.
 A physician explained that "many of the men were recruited from bodybuilding clubs and encouraged to take steroids.
 They are treated like animals, and manipulated by their bosses to carry out these murders".
 Many shabiha were described by locals as having shaved heads, thin beards and white trainers.
 It was also reported by Syrian locals that some elements in the Shabiha were contemplating plans to clear Sunni Muslim villages from the Alawi northwest in the hopes of creating an easily defendable rump state.
 One militiaman said he was ready to kill women and children to defend his friends, family and president: "Sunni women are giving birth to babies who will fight us in years to come, so we have the right to fight anyone who can hurt us in the future".

 In July 2012, a captured alleged shabiha member admitted looting and murder, stating that it was for "money and power".
-The Toronto Star describes Shahiba as "mafia militia […] smuggling commodities, appliances, drugs and guns between Syria and Lebanon at the behest of Assad’s extended family" and the Telegraph as "a group that suffers from a dangerous cocktail of religious indoctrination, minority paranoia and smuggler roots".
-The United Nations report published in August 2012 condemned the shabiha for sectarian attacks against Sunni civilians, murdering protesters, detaining army members of Sunni background and for carrying out the Houla massacre which killed atleast 108 Sunni civilians, including 41 children.
+The newspaper Toronto Star describes Shabiha as "mafia militia […] smuggling commodities, appliances, drugs and guns between Syria and Lebanon at the behest of Assad’s extended family" and the Telegraph as "a group that suffers from a dangerous cocktail of religious indoctrination, minority paranoia and smuggler roots".
+The United Nations report published in August 2012 condemned the shabiha for sectarian attacks against Sunni civilians, murdering protesters, detaining army members of Sunni background and for carrying out the Houla massacre which killed at least 108 Sunni civilians, including 41 children.

 In December 2012, NBC News reporter Richard Engel and his five crew members were abducted in Latakia.
 Having escaped after five days in captivity, Engel held a Shabiha group responsible for the abduction.
 Engel's account was however challenged from early on.
 More than two years later, following further investigation by The New York Times, it however came out that the NBC team "was almost certainly taken by a Sunni criminal element affiliated with the Free Syrian Army," rather than by a loyalist Shia group.

+The Syrian opposition, foreign governments, and human rights organizations accuse the Shabiha militia of being a tool of the Syrian regime, operating as mercenaries to track down political opponents.
+The Shabiha are accused of committing several atrocities and massacres in post-revolution Syria, including the Houla massacre and the 2012 al-Qubeir massacre.